Genivia/ugrep/README.md

            -M MAGIC, --file-magic=MAGIC
                   Only  files  matching  the signature pattern MAGIC are searched.
-                  The signature "magic bytes" at the start of a file are  compared to  the  `MAGIC' regex pattern.
+                  The signature "magic bytes" at the start of a file are  compared to  the  MAGIC  regex  pattern.
 When matching, the file will be searched.
+When MAGIC is preceded by a `!' or a `^', skip  files with matching MAGIC signatures.
 This option may be repeated and may be combined with options -O and -t  to  expand  the  search.
-This option is rela- tively slow as every file on the search path is read to  compare MAGIC.
+                  Every  file  on  the search path is read, making searches poten- tially more expensive.

            -m NUM, --max-count=NUM
                   Stop reading the input after NUM  matches  for  each  file  pro- cessed.

            --match
                   Match all input.
 Same as specifying an empty pattern to search.

            --max-depth=NUM
                   Restrict recursive search to NUM (NUM  >  0)  directories  deep, where --max-depth=1 searches the specified path without visiting sub-directories.
 By comparison, -dskip  skips  all  directories even when they are on the command line.

            --max-files=NUM
                   If  -R  or -r is specified, restrict the number of files matched to NUM.
 Specify -J1 to produce replicable results  by  ensuring that files are searched in the same order as specified.

            -N PATTERN, --neg-regexp=PATTERN
                   Specify  a negative PATTERN used during the search of the input: an input line is selected only if it matches any of  the  speci- fied  patterns  when PATTERN does not match.
-Same as  -e  (?^PAT- TERN)  Negative  PATTERN  matches  are  removed before any other specified patterns are matched.
+Same as -e (?^PAT- TERN).
+Negative PATTERN matches are removed  before  any  other specified  patterns are matched.
 Note that longer patterns take precedence over shorter patterns.
 This option may be  repeated.

            -n, --line-number
                   Each  output line is preceded by its relative line number in the file, starting at line 1.
 The line number counter is reset  for each file processed.

            --no-group-separator
                   Removes  the  group  separator  line from the output for context options -A, -B, and -C.

            --[no-]hidden
                   Do (not) search hidden files and directories.

            --[no-]mmap
                   Do (not) use memory maps to search files.
 By  default,  memory maps are used under certain conditions to improve performance.

            -O EXTENSIONS, --file-extensions=EXTENSIONS
-                  Search only files whose filename extensions match the  specified comma-separated  list of EXTENSIONS.
-This option is the same as specifying --include='*.ext' for each extension suffix `ext'  in the  EXTENSIONS  list.
+                  Search  only files whose filename extensions match the specified comma-separated list of EXTENSIONS,  same  as  --include='*.ext' for  each  `ext' in EXTENSIONS.
+When `ext' is preceded by a `!' or a `^', skip files whose filename  extensions  matches  `ext', same  as --exclude='*.ext'.
 This option may be repeated and may be combined with options -M  and  -t  to  expand  the  recursive search.

            -o, --only-matching
-                  Prints  only  the  matching  part of lines.
+                  Print  only  the  matching  part  of lines.
 When multiple lines match, the line numbers with option -n are displayed  using  `|' as  the  field separator for each additional line matched by the pattern.
 This option cannot be combined with  options  -A,  -B,